112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 <div id="101"><em>101.
 “The French soldiers stole everything they could get their hands on.
 They stole our gas, jeeps, trucks, rations.
 We had to post guards over every vehicle.”</em></div>

-Some French soldiers certaindly did stel.
+Some French soldiers certaindly did steal.
 We didn’t like it.

 So did some Americans.
 The French didn’t like that.

-The French had no monopoly on “moonlight requisiotning” — as any GI knows.
+The French had no monopoly on “moonlight requistioning” — as any GI knows.

 It is worth remembering that the French armies had a very large number of men who had been trained in underground fighting, in guerilla warfare, in the